Moduli spaces of abstract and embedded Kummer varieties: Toward compactifications: torus rank 1 degenerations of principally polarized abelian varieties

-The second kind of compactifications, the toroidal compactifications, complement somehow these bad properties of $\overline{\bm A}_g^{Sat}$.
-For example, the boundary of any toroidal compactification is a divisor.
-One of the main issues in working with toroidal compactifications is that one has to choose some additional data in order to construct one of these.
-That is, this kind of compactification is not unique.
+The toroidal compactifications are a class of different compactifications of $\aa_g$, each one corresponding to a way of decomposing the cone of real positive quadratic forms in $g$ variables.
+They lack some of the bad properties of $\overline{\bm A}_g^{Sat}$, in particular the boundary of any toroidal compactification is a divisor.

-The investigation of degenerations of abelian varieties is a crucial point in the study of toroidal compactifications of $\bm A_g$.
+The investigation of degenerations of abelian varieties is a crucial point in the study of toroidal compactifications of $\aa_g$.
 These indeed represent the boundary points of such compactification.
 Only recently the knowledge of deeper boundary strata of the toroidal compactification corresponding to the perfect cone decomposition has been increased (see~\cite{GH2011}).

-A starting point for the investigation of toroidal compactifications is the so-called Mumford's partial compactification of $\bm A_g$.
-We will denote it by $\overline{\bm A}_g^{Mum}$.
-This is contained in any toroidal compactification and we can think of it as representing the most superficial strata of the boundary of any toroidal compactification.
-This compactification can be seen to be essentially the blow-up of the open set $\bm A_g\sqcup\bm A_{g-1}$ in $\bm A_g^{Sat}$ along its boundary~$\bm A_{g-1}$.
+The so-called Mumford's partial compactification of $\aa_g$, denoted by $\overline{\bm A}_g^{Mum}$, is contained in any toroidal compactification and we can think of it as representing the most superficial strata of the boundary of any toroidal compactification.
+This compactification can be seen as the blow-up of the open set $\aa_g\sqcup\aa_{g-1}$ in $\aa_g^{Sat}$ along its boundary~$\aa_{g-1}$.

-As explained in~\cite{Mum83}, $\overline{\bm A}_g^{Mum}$ is the coarse moduli space of principally polarized abelian varieties of dimension $g$ and their torus rank 1 degenerations which represents the points on the boundary of this partial compactification.
+As explained in~\cite{Mum83}, $\overline{\bm A}_g^{Mum}$ is the coarse moduli space of principally polarized abelian varieties of dimension $g$ and their torus rank 1 degenerations, which represent the points on the boundary of this partial compactification.

-\begin{defin} A torus rank 1 degeneration of a principally polarized abelian variety of dimension $g$ is a pair $(\overline{G},D)$ where $\overline{G}$ is a complete $g$-dimensional variety and $D$ is an ample divisor on $\overline{G}$. \end{defin}
+Following~\cite{Mum83} we give the definition of a torus rank 1 degeneration of dimension $g$.
+We recall that if $B$ is a principally polarized abelian variety and we denote by $\hat B$ its dual, then $B$ is canonically identified with $\hat B$ thanks to the principal polarization.
+Moreover, consider an extension $G$ of $B$ by $\CC^*$, that is an algebraic group who fits into the short exact sequence